r7ni/CodeCopier/README.md

 1. List all items (files & subdirectories) in the current directory.
 2. Prompt the user to select items required.
 3. Recursively read files and then export their contents into a single output file.
-4. Mark image files that aren't code with placeholder.
+4. Mark files that aren't code, *such as PDF files, Font files, Header files etc*, with a placeholder that people can understand.
 5. Recursively handle subdir if theya re in the selection.
 6. Avoid copying itself (*the python script*) and the final export file (`writtencode.txt`) back into the output.